Zstone19/pypetal/README.md

-PETL: A Pipeline for Estimating AGN Time Lags
+pyPETaL: A Pipeline for Estimating AGN Time Lags
 ==========================================

 Installation